Violet-joy/Violet-joy.github.io/_pages/Lab Challenges.md

 ---
 title: "Lab Challenges"
-permalink: /Lab Challenges/
+permalink: /lab-challenges/
 author_profile: true
 ---

 ## Challenge: Trend Analysis of Incidence and Major Causes of Road Accidents in Kenya

 **Problem Statement:**
-This lab challenge aimed to analyze road accident data in Kenya to identify patterns in incidence rates and uncover the major causes contributing to these accidents over time.
+This lab challenge focused on analyzing road accident data in Kenya to identify trends in incident rates and uncover the major causes contributing to accidents over time.

 **Approach:**
-I collected and cleaned publicly available datasets from government transport and safety authorities.
-Using Excel and R, I created visualizations to analyze temporal trends, regional differences, and contributing factors.
-I used Excel functions for calculations and filtering insights.
+I gathered and cleaned publicly available datasets from national transport and safety agencies.
+The analysis was carried out using Microsoft Excel and R. Visualizations were created to explore temporal trends, regional variations, and underlying causes.
+Excel functions supported calculations and filtering, while R provided more advanced visualizations.

 **Tools & Technologies Used:**
 - Microsoft Excel
-- R
+- R (ggplot2, dplyr)

 **Key Lessons Learned:**
-- How to clean and transform raw data for analysis
+- Cleaned and transformed raw datasets for effective analysis
-- Developed skills in time series and categorical data visualization
+- Gained experience with time-series and categorical data visualization
-- Learned how to draw insights for policymaking and public safety improvement
+- Learned to derive actionable insights to support data-driven policymaking